History of Outpatient Programs

 - The Affordable Care Act (ACA) expanded coverage for addiction treatment in 2010.
 The ACA expanded the existing MHPAEA’s criteria by making sure insurance plans offered through state health insurance marketplaces included behavioral health services, including substance abuse treatment.

-If you or someone you know is suffering from addiction, get help now, even if it’s not with us.
+If you or someone you know is suffering from addiction, get help now by calling [Direct].